Ev3nS/Infosec/_posts/2014-3-3-Hello-World.md

 SMB1 disabled -- no workgroup available

 Looks like we have found quite a few shares, even without using a password.
-The most interesting share is "backups" which is also the only non-default share.
+The most interesting share is "**backups**" which is also the only non-default share.

 Using **smclient \\\\10.10.10.27\\backups** we can connect to this share.